M66B/FairEmail/FAQ.md

 When using a shared mailbox, you might want to enable the option *Synchronize shared folder lists* in the receive settings.

+Sometimes it helps to use the *Other provider* wizard instead of the *Outlook/Office 365* wizard.

 <br />

 <a name="faq140"></a>